Joint and individual variation explained (JIVE) for integrated analysis of multiple data types: Introduction

+Given the biological relation between gene expression and miRNA, it is reasonable to expect shared patterns in the two sets of measurements.
+We refer to such shared patterns as \emph{joint structure}.
+We also expect the gene expression data to have systematic variation that is unrelated to the miRNAs and vice versa.
+This \emph{individual structure} can be the result of technical artifacts, but may also be of biological interest.
+For example, miRNA regulation is just one of many factors that can influence gene expression.
+This structured individual variation can interfere with finding the important joint signal, just as joint structure can obscure the important signal that is individual to a data type.

-The JIVE method decomposes multi-block data into a sum of three components: a low rank approximation capturing joint structure between datatypes, low rank approximations capturing structure individual to each datatype, and residual noise.
-Analysis of individual structure provides a way to identify potentially useful information that exists in one datatype, but not others.
-Accounting for individual structure also allows for more accurate estimation of what is common between datatypes.
-JIVE can identify joint structure not found by existing methods, which are described in Section \ref{Sec1.2}.
-Furthermore, JIVE is robust to the dimensionality of the data, applicable to more than two datatypes, and has a simple algebraic interpretation.
+To separate joint and individual effects, we introduce a method called Joint and Individual Variation Explained (JIVE).
+This exploratory method decomposes a data set into a sum of three terms: a low-rank approximation capturing joint structure between data types, low-rank approximations capturing structure individual to each data type and residual noise.
+Analysis of individual structure provides a way to identify potentially useful information that exists in one data type, but not others.
+Accounting for individual structure also allows for more accurate estimation of what is common between data types.
+As illustrated in Section~\ref{sec33}, JIVE can identify joint structure not found by existing methods.
+It may be used regardless of whether the dimension of a data set exceeds the sample size.
+Furthermore, JIVE is applicable to data sets with more than two data types and has a simple algebraic interpretation.

-In Section \ref{Sec1.1} we formally introduce multi-block data, and in Section \ref{Sec1.2} we describe related existing methods for the integrated analysis of multiple datatypes.
-In Section \ref{Sec2} we give a detailed description of the JIVE method.
-In Section \ref{Sec3}, we motivate and validate the JIVE method through a variety of simulated examples.

-Section \ref{Sec4} describes an application of JIVE to multi-block data on Glioblastoma Multiforme (GBM) tumor samples from TCGA, an ongoing collaborative effort funded by the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI).
-A goal of TCGA is to molecularly characterize cancer through analysis and integration of multidimensional large scale genomic data \citep{TCGA}.
-Information from disparate genomic datatypes can be integrated for a more comprehensive understanding of cancer genetics and cell biology.
-In addition, we would like to find distinguishing characteristics between tumor samples, either across multiple datatypes or unique to a single datatype, that may be used to identify targeted therapies.